 - ARRIVAL AND DEPARTURE

 You will want to arrive in the Fort Lauderdale/Davie area the night before the Orientation Event begins.
 We will begin at 8:30 a.m. each day (please arrive by 8:00 a.m. to assure we can begin on-time).
-We will finish at 4:30 p.m. the first two days and by 2:00 p.m. the last day.
-Attendance at the Orientation Event is mandatory.
+We will finish by 4:30 p.m. on Friday and Saturday, and by 2:30 p.m. on Sunday.
+Attendance at the orientation event is mandatory.
 Please schedule your returning transportation so you can attend the full class each day, including the last day.

 - CASTLE BRANCH

 At some point, soon in the process, you will be receiving information from Castle Branch.
 This is the company used by the Dr. Pallavi Patel College of Health Care Sciences (PCHCS) and the Health Professions Division (HPD) to manage requisite immunizations, physical examination, and background checks.
 These requirements must be initiated prior to matriculation or shortly thereafter.
 Since some immunizations involve a series of inoculations over time, e.g., Hepatitis B, you will want to begin as soon as possible.
 All questions regarding immunizations, physical examination, and background checks are to be directed to the director of student affairs of the College: Mr. Jeffrey G. Jurkas | (954) 262-1299.

 The contact person for the orientation event and the Student Portfolio (we will discuss this during the weekend) is Mrs. Brenda Miles.

 Once again, congratulations and welcome.
 If I can be of any assistance, please do not hesitate to contact me.